About the ATSB

 Our organisation

-Our approximately 100 staff are based in our Canberra head office and our field offices in Adelaide, Brisbane, Melbourne, Perth and Sydney.
-Our 60 or so transport safety investigators and managers come from a range of transport industry, human factors and research backgrounds.
-Their investigation work is supported and enabled by our safety reporting and corporate support teams.
+We have approximately 110 staff based in our Canberra head office and our field offices in Brisbane, Melbourne, Perth and Sydney.
+Our transport safety investigators and managers come from a range of transport industry, human factors and research backgrounds.
+Their investigation work is supported and enabled by our safety reporting, research, and corporate support functions.

 Our modes